kh-waldemar/tg-bot-service/README.md

 docker-compose up
 ```

+On the first run the **receiver** container will prompt for your Telegram login
+code (and 2FA password if enabled).
+Enter the values directly in the container
+when prompted.

 The receiver will serve downloaded files on `http://<PUBLIC_MEDIA_HOST>:<PUBLIC_MEDIA_PORT>/media`.
 Media links in webhook payloads are generated automatically using these variables.

 ### Configuration